KxSystems/docs/docs/ml/toolkit/graph/index.md

 Writing code in this way allows for:

-1. Maintenance of the code base is easier due to the individual elements being independent of each other prior to the connection and validation of the graph.
+1. The maintenance of a code base is easier due to the individual elements being independent of each other prior to the connection and validation of the graph.
 2. Once a 'wire' version of the graph has been defined by a team individual nodes can be developed completely independently.
-This reduces the chance of parallel lines of development causing issues when merging independent sections of code in a large team.
+This reduces the chance of parallel lines of development causing issues when merging independent sections of code within a large team.
 3. Testing of the code can also be structured on a per node basis or by connecting chains of nodes together.
 This allows for complex code bases to be tested at a more granular level than may otherwise be feasible.
 4. Producing fundamental changes to the code base is less cumbersome than in a less modular framework.
 In the case that a new piece of functionality is to be added this requires the addition of a new node, and the removal and reattaching of associated edges.

-This addition to the Machine Learning toolkit is provided in three sections:
+This addition to the Machine Learning toolkit is provided in two connected sections:

-1. [Graphing](graph.md) functionality defining how a user can create, modify and remove nodes or edges.
+1. [Graphing](graph.md) functionality defining how a user can create, modify and remove nodes or edges to a graph.
-2. [Pipeline](pipeline.md) functionality providing a mechanism by which to convert a valid graph into an optimised framework which can be executed to evaluate the graph logic.
+2. [Pipelining](pipeline.md) functionality providing a mechanism by which to convert a valid graph into an optimised framework which can be executed to evaluate the graph logic.
-3. A set of [modules](modules/index.md) which provide general use nodes that may be useful to all users when generating a graph based workflow.

 Notebooks showing examples of the graph and pipline library described above can be found at

 :fontawesome-brands-github:
 [KxSystems/mlnotebooks](https://github.com/kxsystems/mlnotebooks)

-All code relating to the clustering section of the Machine Learning Toolkit is available at
+All code relating to the graph and pipeline section of the Machine Learning Toolkit is available at

 :fontawesome-brands-github:
 [KxSystems/ml/graph/](https://github.com/kxsystems/ml/graph)